 There are so many HOA myths and misconceptions.
 It can be hard to determine what is truly legitimate and what is not.
 HOA board members must have a solid understanding of the association and its bylaws to make informed decisions, as well as to educate the community.
 This can be tough to do when certain misconceptions about association management aren’t corrected.
 So, understanding these seven common HOA misconceptions can be invaluable as an HOA board member.

 In this article, we will debunk seven of the most common misconceptions about HOA management.

 While the collection of funds is an essential role of the HOA board, it is not its sole purpose.
 A homeowners association also exists to maintain the positive appearance of the community and the continual functioning of its establishments.

-This means regularly maintaining common areas such as swimming pools and community centers, as well as scheduling services such as trash pickup and recycling.
+This means regularly maintaining common areas such as swimming pools and community centers.
+This also includes scheduling services such as trash pickup and recycling.
 HOA boards also enforce architectural standards — dictating what homeowners can or cannot change when it comes to the exterior of the property — based on the community’s governing documents.